jerrenss/AWS-BuildOn-2021-Genesis/README.md

 ## Development

-The development workflow is orchestrated with Docker Compose, with launches both the client and server in a single command.
+The development workflow is orchestrated with Docker Compose, which launches both the client and server in a single command.
 Hot reload is enabled through the use of volume mounting.
 Client can be accessed at [http://localhost:3000](http://localhost:3000), and server can be accessed at [http://localhost:4000](http://localhost:4000).

 To build the project and run the client and server containers concurrently:
 ```